nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 8. Application should not use more than 4GB of RAM.
 9. The product should be for a single user i.e. (not a multi-user product).
 10. The data should be stored locally and should be in a human editable text file.
-11. The GUI should work well (i.e., should not cause any resolution-related inconveniences to the user) for, standard screen resolutions 1920x1080 and higher, and, for screen scales 100% and 125%.
+11. The GUI should work well (i.e., should not cause any resolution-related inconveniences to the user) for standard screen resolutions 1920x1080 and higher, and for screen scales 100% and 125%.

-    In addition, the GUI should be usable (i.e., all functions can be used even if the user experience is not optimal) for, resolutions 1280x720 and higher, and, for screen scales 150%.
+    In addition, the GUI should be usable (i.e., all functions can be used even if the user experience is not optimal) for resolutions 1280x720 and higher, and for screen scales 150%.

 ### 6.5 Glossary

 * **Applicant**: An applicant refers to a person who has applied for a job.
 * **Job**: A job opening the applicant applied for
 * **Command Line Interface (CLI)**: Text-based user interface
 * **Graphical User Interface (GUI)**: Graphic-based user interface
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Main Success Scenario (MSS)**: Describes the most straightforward interaction for a given use case, which assumes that nothing goes wrong